 The best master’s degrees in emergency management prepare you to deal with disasters both natural and manmade, while giving you job security for life.

-Climate change and terrorism; two topics that have dominated headlines throughout the beginning of the 21st century.
+Climate change and terrorism; are two topics that have dominated headlines throughout the beginning of the 21st century.
 And, two areas in which an emergency management degree can drive you towards a varied and interesting career.
 A localized disaster can have repercussions that ripple across the globe, meaning a career in emergency management can set you up for international opportunities.

 What Is a Master’s Degree in Emergency Management?